 You can easily go to Emily, order a thin-crust pizza (or a Detroit-style square if you're at the West Village location or Emmy Squared in Williamsburg), and leave feeling like you've had a great meal.
 But unlike the largely ignored, soggy meatball Parm at your childhood pizzeria, the burger at Emily isn't a throwaway menu addition -- it's what makes it a destination.
 In fact, the best course of action here is to order your pizza as a side to your burger (don't worry, you'll make room).
 Since Emily's inception, Chef Matt Hyland has diligently toyed with his perfect dry-aged burger, phasing in and out different butchers and different preparations.
 Today, the Emmy Burger is made with a dry-aged Fleisher’s patty that comes dripping in rich Grafton cheddar, sweet caramelized onions, and buffalo-esque Emmy Sauce inside of a Tom Cat pretzel bun.
 One caveat: Both the Brooklyn and Manhattan locations have a limited availability of burgers each night, so be sure to get there early.

 Upper East Side & Greenwich Village

-Double burger with pimento cheese
+Double burger with pimento cheese and bacon

 Wilma JeanAddress and Info